 How Long Should You Stay at Walt Disney World?

-How Long should You Stay at Disney World?
+How Many Days Do You Need at Walt Disney World?
 9-12 days

 What do you do at Walt Disney World for 9-12 days?